Choose your closing date:

 Two other things to keep in mind:

-Before completing a short year return, be sure that you have have all income from your club's holdings (Especially any dividends, or account interest).
+Before completing a short year final return, be sure that you have received all income from your club's bank and brokerage accounts (most especially dividends, both reinvested and received as cash, and account interest).
 If you do not, you may end up getting a dividend or other income after you've already disbanded the club and handed out the checks.
-If this happens, you technically must re-run disbanding the club, change how much you paid everyone out, and refile.
-Your club is officially disbanded when you cut the checks, not when the vote takes place.
+If this happens, your club is not terminated, and you may need to delete and re-enter all final member withdrawals, write additional checks or make additional transfers, and regenerate your final returns.
+Remember, your club is officially disbanded when you cut the checks, not when the vote takes place.

-Keeping the above information in mind, there are two ways to dissolve the club and distribute the proceeds among club members; the "Cash Only" method and the "Cash and Stock Transfer" method.
+Keeping the above in mind, there are two ways to dissolve the club and distribute the proceeds among club members; the "Cash Only" method and the "Cash and Stock Transfer" method.
 If there are gains on some of your unsold shares, there may be tax advantages to the Cash and Stock Transfer method; please consult your tax adviser.
-Please be advised that after you disband your club the IRS requires you to file your final tax return by the 15th day of the 3rd month after operations have ceased.
-The return will cover the period from the start of the year up to the date that operations ceased.
+Please remember that after you disband the IRS requires you to file your final tax return by the 15th day of the third month after operations have ceased.
+This “short year” final return will cover the period from the start of the year up to the date that operations ceased.

-Clubs should also be aware of when dividends will be issued, to avoid suddenly receiving cash or shares because they held a security past the ex-dividend date.
+Clubs should be aware of when dividends will be issued.
+This will prevent receiving cash or shares because a security was owned past the ex-dividend date.

-For myICLUB members, the club can simply go to the Calendar tab.
+For myICLUB members, simply go to the Calendar tab in your club website.
 Make sure the Portfolio box is selected, and myICLUB will show upcoming ex-dividend and payment dates.
-This can still take some figuring, as companies are under no obligation to make sure their ex-dividend and payment dates all line up conveniently for clubs, but it can make determining a good date, an easier process.
+This can still take some figuring, as companies are under no obligation to make sure their ex-dividend and payment dates all line up conveniently for clubs, but it can make determining a good date an easier process.

-Once the club has a reasonable date chosen, it's time to decide whether any of the withdrawals will include transferring shares to members.
-While selling all of the club's shares and giving members the cash is usually the quickest option, it's also the one most likely to generate capital gains that members will be responsible for paying taxes on, when they file their personal returns.
+Once the club has a reasonable target termination date chosen, it's time to decide whether any of the withdrawals will include transferring shares to members.
+While selling all of the club's shares and giving members the cash is usually the quickest option, it's also the one most likely to generate capital gains on which members will be responsible for paying taxes when they file their personal returns.

 The following steps assume that the club will be transferring at least some shares to members.
 If that is not the case, Skip down to the "Cash Only" withdrawal steps.

-First check if there are any stocks that the club could sell for a loss.
+First check if there are any securities that the club could sell for a loss.
 The easiest way to check this is by going to Accounting > Members, and clicking the withdrawal calculator link.
 Choose any member, and click the Calculate button.
-The site will show stocks suggested for transfer to the member, and then stocks which would generate a capital loss.
+The site will show securities suggested for transfer to the member, and then securities which would generate a capital loss.

 Next, check if there are securities that nobody in the club is interested in.
 For example, the club might hold a penny stock like Charlotte's Web (CWBHF).
 While selling it might generate a capital gain, it might be better to do that instead of having members feel that they have been forced to take shares of a company they don't want.